How do I Test Relays and Contactors?

 Want to streamline your electrical troubleshooting?
 Click here to learn how to get it done in 7 steps.

 Don’t miss IDCON’s upcoming Troubleshooting Course (still in development!)
-For an example of what will be included, watch Greg’s video on our YouTube channel below, where he will show you how to troubleshoot a faulty relay.
+For an example of what will be included, watch the YouTube video above where Greg shows you have to troubleshoot a faulty relay.

 Check out idcon.com for other training events coming up.